JehhFeitosa/JehhFeitosa/README.md

 **I work with**

-- Today I'm a Software Developer work also with TOPAZ/JAVA, ElasticSearch, Kibana, Kafka, Postman and PLSQL.
+- Today I'm a Software Developer work also with TOPAZ/JAVA, ElasticSearch, Kibana, Kafka, JasperSoft(IReport), Postman and PLSQL.

 </br>